-This MD&A contains certain forward-looking information and forward-looking statements, as defined in applicable securities laws (collectively referred to herein as "forward-looking statements").
+This MD&A contains certain forward-looking information and statements, as defined in applicable securities laws (collectively referred to herein as "forward-looking statements").
 These statements relate to future events or the Company's future performance.
 All statements other than statements of historical fact are forward-looking statements.
-Often, but not always, forward-looking statements can be identified by the use of words such as "plans", "expects", "is expected", "budget", "scheduled", "estimates", "continues", "forecasts", "projects", "predicts", "intends", "anticipates" or "believes", or variations of, or the negatives of, such words and phrases, or statements that certain actions, events or results "may", "could", "would", "should", "might" or "will" be taken, occur or be achieved.
-Forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause actual results to differ materially from those anticipated in such forward-looking statements.
-The forward-looking statements in this MD&A speak only as of the date of this MD&A or as of the date specified in such statement.
+Often, but not always, forward-looking statements can be identified by the use of words such as "plans," "expects," "is expected, "budget," "scheduled," "estimates," "continues," "forecasts," "projects," "predicts," "intends," "anticipates" or "believes," or variations of, or the negatives of, such words and phrases, or statements that certain actions, events or results "may," "could," "would," "should," "might" or "will" be taken, occur or be achieved.
+Forward-looking statements involve known and unknown risks, uncertainties, and other factors that may cause actual results to differ materially from those anticipated in such forward-looking statements.
+The forward-looking statements in this MD&A speak only as of the date of this MD&A or the date specified in such statement.

-Inherent in forward-looking statements are risks, uncertainties and other factors beyond the Company's ability to predict or control.
+Inherent in forward-looking statements are risks, uncertainties, and other factors beyond the Company's ability to predict or control.
 Please also refer to those risk factors referenced in the "Risk Factors" section below.
-Actual results and developments are likely to differ, and may differ materially, from those expressed or implied by the forward-looking statements contained in this MD&A.
+Actual results and developments will likely differ materially from those expressed or implied by the forward-looking statements in this MD&A.